AntonioBergallo/teste/.github/ISSUE_TEMPLATE/error-report.md

 ---

-## Steps we recommend you follow
+## Very brief description of the problem

+### Context

-### Give us the context
+Give us some context.
+Tell us:

-Tell us which dataset were you using when the error occured and if you downloaded the package from github, using DevTools, or  directly from CRAN.
+- Which dataset were you using when the error occured
+- If you downloaded the package from github, using DevTools, or directly from CRAN.

-### Paste the code
+### Code

-Please reproduce the exact same code that lead to the error.
+Please reproduce the exact same code that lead to the error here.

-### Paste the error message and the output
+### Error message and Output

 The error message is vital for us to understand what went wrong.
 Report the output too, if existent.

-### Let us know your goal
+### Goals and Expectations

 Knowing what the users where expecting to receive as output before facing the error message can be really helpful to understand what went wrong and fix it.
+Write them here, if possible

-### Make suggestions!
+### Suggestions!

 If you have any suggestions to fix the problem, we would be very happy to know!
 Don´t be ashamed to send it!
+Overwrite this message with them.